openpsa/jsgrid/docs/content/configuration/options.md

   - `true` means the data is sorted if the user clicks anywhere in the column's header, not only the icons.
   - `false` means the data is sorted only when the sorting icons in the headers are clicked.

-Important: If you are setting the third element to false, make sure that you set the first element to true; if you don't, the icons will not be visible and the user will not know where to click to be able to sort since clicking just anywhere in the header will not guarantee a sort.
+Important: If you are setting the third element to `false`, make sure that you set the first element to `true`; if you don't, the icons will not be visible and the user will not know where to click to be able to sort since clicking just anywhere in the header will not guarantee a sort.

 ### Scrolling